AdaCore/spark2014/docs/ug/language_subset.rst

 to be part of its completion for purposes of the above rules; this is described in more detail below].

-When a non-Spark completion is provided for a Spark declaration, the user has an obligation to ensure that the non-Spark completion is consistent (with respect to the semantics of |SPARK|) with its Spark declaration.
+When a non-SPARK completion is provided for a SPARK declaration, the user has an obligation to ensure that the non-SPARK completion is consistent (with respect to the semantics of |SPARK|) with its SPARK declaration.
 For example, |SPARK| requires that a function call has no side effects.
 If the body of a given function is in |SPARK|, then this rule is enforced via various language rules; otherwise, it is the